saipraneeth-987/Library-Book-Recommendation-System/books/README.md

 	* [ ] Requests need not be shown as clubbed anymore.

 * Stage 5: Book acquisition  (Stage = Under enquiry)
+    - Librarian has placed the request to get book quotes with sellers for availability.
     - Desirable information to be maintained and displayed in this stage are
 	* All details from stage 4.
 All are not editable.
+	* Book is available / not available (editable, dropdown, Yes/No)
-	* Supplier information (editable, text, mandatory)
+	* Supplier information (editable, text, mandatory if book is available)
         * Remarks (editable, specific for stage 5 (don't copy from stage 4))
     - Desirable features
 	* [X] Ability to download all the titles in this stage as a CSV

 * Stage 6: Order placed (Stage = ordered)
+    - Order is placed with the supplier.
     - Desirable information to be maintained and displayed in this stage are
 	* All details from stage 5. **All details must be editable**
         * Remarks (editable, specific for stage 6 (don't copy from stage 5))